Spear Phishing Attacks - How? Why?

 Facebook Business accounts should be monitored just like any other business-critical platform.
 Watch for:

 Social-media-themed phishing simulations help employees practice identifying deception.
-Platforms such as PhishingBox let organizations send realistic training scenarios that mimic actual Facebook scams—helping reduce real-world risk.
+Platforms such as PhishingBox pair realistic scenarios with cybersecurity training and just-in-time coaching that reinforce safer behavior after a click.

 Example of a PhishingBox Facebook-themed phishing template used in user awareness training.